Bibi40k/clog/README.md

 package main

 import (
-    "glog"
+    "clog"
 )

 func main() {
-    glog.Info("This is an info message")
+    clog.Info("This is an info message")
-    glog.Infof("This is a formatted info message: %s", "example") glog.InfoAndSave("This is an info message saved to a file", "log.txt")
+    clog.Infof("This is a formatted info message: %s", "example") clog.InfoAndSave("This is an info message saved to a file", "log.txt")

-    glog.Debug("This is a debug message")
+    clog.Debug("This is a debug message")
-    glog.Debugf("This is a formatted debug message: %s", "example") glog.DebugAndSave("This is a debug message saved to a file", "log.txt")
+    clog.Debugf("This is a formatted debug message: %s", "example") clog.DebugAndSave("This is a debug message saved to a file", "log.txt")

-    glog.Error("This is an error message")
+    clog.Error("This is an error message")
-    glog.Errorf("This is a formatted error message: %s", "example") glog.ErrorAndSave("This is an error message saved to a file", "log.txt")
+    clog.Errorf("This is a formatted error message: %s", "example") clog.ErrorAndSave("This is an error message saved to a file", "log.txt")

-    glog.Warning("This is a warning message")
+    clog.Warning("This is a warning message")
-    glog.Warningf("This is a formatted warning message: %s", "example") glog.WarningAndSave("This is a warning message saved to a file", "log.txt")
+    clog.Warningf("This is a formatted warning message: %s", "example") clog.WarningAndSave("This is a warning message saved to a file", "log.txt")

-    glog.Fatal("This is a fatal message")
+    clog.Fatal("This is a fatal message")
-    glog.Fatalf("This is a formatted fatal message: %s", "example") glog.FatalAndSave("This is a fatal message saved to a file", "log.txt")
+    clog.Fatalf("This is a formatted fatal message: %s", "example") clog.FatalAndSave("This is a fatal message saved to a file", "log.txt")

-    glog.Success("This is a success message")
+    clog.Success("This is a success message")
-    glog.Successf("This is a formatted success message: %s", "example") glog.SuccessAndSave("This is a success message saved to a file", "log.txt") }
+    clog.Successf("This is a formatted success message: %s", "example") clog.SuccessAndSave("This is a success message saved to a file", "log.txt") }
 ```